AaltoSciComp/scicomp-docs/scicomp/git-annex.rst

    `Video intro to git-annex, from Research Software Hour <https://www.youtube.com/watch?v=NKCBXOfyoyM&list=PLpLblYHCzJAB6blBBa0O2BEYadVZV3JYf>`__.

+   `DataLad <https://datalad.org/>`__ is a researcher/research data
+   management focused frontend to git-annex.
+You might want to start here instead (and then you get everything below).

 `git-annex <https://git-annex.branchable.com/>`__ is a extension to git which allows you to manage large files with git, without checking